Consensys/doc.goquorum/docs/Concepts/Consensus/Raft.md

 1. Having crossed the network through Raft, the block reaches the `eventLoop` (which processes new Raft log entries.)
 It has arrived from the leader through `pm.transport`, an instance of `rafthttp.Transport`.

 1. The block is now handled by `applyNewChainHead`.
-This method checks whether the block extends the chain (i.e. it's parent is the current head of the chain; see below).
+This method checks whether the block extends the chain (it's parent is the current head of the chain).
 If it does not extend the chain, it is simply ignored as a no-op.
 If it does extend chain, the block is validated and then written as the new head of the chain by [`InsertChain`](https://godoc.org/github.com/jpmorganchase/quorum/core#BlockChain.InsertChain).

 1. A [`ChainHeadEvent`](https://godoc.org/github.com/jpmorganchase/quorum/core#ChainHeadEvent) is posted to notify listeners that a new block has been accepted.
 This is relevant to us because:
     - It removes the relevant transaction from the transaction pool.